 This type of personal loan doesn't require you to put up your personal assets as collateral.
 For example, you don't need to own your own home to apply.
 However, unsecured loans are generally lower in value than secured loans.

 What is a variable rate?

 A type of interest that can change over the term of the loan.
 A variable rate loan means that your repayments can go up as well as down.

-If you work for the NHS or wider public sector and are looking for a fair and affordable personal loan that's easy to understand, consider us at Salad Money.
+If you work as a key worker and are looking for a fair and affordable personal loan that's easy to understand, consider us at Salad Money.
 We’re a social enterprise providing small, affordable loans to meet people’s urgent needs, alongside free education to help you make wise financial decisions.
 Learn more about what we do.